Why is ATP important for cellular processes? | Channels for Pearson+

 1

 Understand the role of ATP (adenosine triphosphate) in cellular processes.
-ATP is often referred to as the 'energy currency' of the cell because it stores and provides energy for various cellular activities.
+ATP is crucial because it provides energy for various cellular activities.

-Recognize that ATP is not involved in transporting oxygen in the bloodstream.
-Oxygen transport is primarily the function of hemoglobin in red blood cells.
+Recognize that ATP is not involved in genetic material functions or oxygen transport.
+These roles are fulfilled by DNA and hemoglobin, respectively.

-Identify that ATP does not act as a structural component in cell membranes.
-Cell membranes are primarily composed of phospholipids and proteins.
+Learn that ATP is not a structural component of cell membranes.
+Cell membranes are primarily composed of lipids and proteins.

-Clarify that ATP is not a waste product of cellular respiration.
-Instead, ATP is a product of cellular respiration, where energy from nutrients is converted into ATP.
+Identify ATP as the main energy currency of the cell.
+It stores and releases energy by breaking and forming bonds between its phosphate groups.

+Explore how ATP is used in cellular processes such as muscle contraction, active transport, and biochemical reactions, where energy is required.

 Related Videos